Claiming Tax Relief with Salary Sacrifice Pensions - Fleximize

 UK pensions have become pretty complicated to understand, due to frequent changes in legislation and the sheer number of schemes now available.
 Each change has meant more work for most businesses, not to mention the added cost of implementation and administration that comes with a pension scheme.

 The introduction of auto enrolment also means more people are now saving towards a pension to protect their future retirement.
 When saving into a pension, most people (unless they earn under the personal allowance and are a non-taxpayer) will get their fund topped up in the form of tax relief on their contributions.
-This depends on the type of scheme you’ve signed up to, but basic rate taxpayers get 20% pension tax relief, higher rate payers get 40% pension tax relief, and additional rate taxpayers get 45% pension tax relief.
+This depends on the type of scheme you’ve signed up to, and the employee’s tax bracket:

-Unfortunately, higher rate taxpayers need to apply to HMRC to claim their additional 20%-25% or request a revised tax code.
-Which means that although this tax relief is available, many higher earners are ending up out of pocket due to failing to claim their additional tax relief owed.
-But this doesn't need to be the case...
+However, higher rate taxpayers need to apply to HMRC to claim their additional 20%-25% or request a revised tax code.
+Which means that although this tax relief is available, many higher earners are ending up out of pocket due to failing to claim their additional tax relief owedm, but there’s a solution: salary sacrifice.

 This is because a salary sacrifice pension can save both the employer and employee National Insurance contributions in addition to ensuring tax relief is given automatically.
 This type of agreement means giving up part of your salary in return for a bigger contribution to your pension pot.
 It is one of the most common ways to boost pension contributions.